 Anna Schmidt (Germany/ UK)

-Anna is originally from Berlin, Germany.
+Anna is based in Berlin, Germany.
 She recently successfully completed her Bachelors in Peace Studies and Development at the University of Bradford.
 Her studies inspired her to reflect more intensely on wellbeing, and in particular on the connection between Permaculture and wellbeing.
 She decided to become a Wellbeing Ambassador because she finds it a great way to share stories, which are relevant to our lives, and to connect with other people who are passionate about wellbeing.
-She also finds it a great way to practise a range of skills, which helped her to prepare for her newly gained role as Strategic Communications Coordinator at the Permaculture Association.
+She also finds it a great way to practise a range of skills, which helped her to prepare for her role as Strategic Communications Coordinator at the Permaculture Association.

 Tabata Marchetti Villares (Brazil)